mooncat-greenpy/Ghidra_GolangAnalyzerExtension/README.md

 # GolangAnalyzerExtension
-GolangAnalyzerExtension helps Ghidra analyze Golang binaries.
+The GolangAnalyzerExtension facilitates the analysis of Golang binaries using Ghidra.
-It supports go1.6 through go1.21.
+It supports go1.6 through go1.23.

 ## Features
-This plugin for Ghidra provides the following functionality for analyzing Golang binaries:
+This Ghidra plugin provides the following functionality for analyzing Golang binaries:

-- Detect the version of Golang
+- Identification of the Golang version
-- Rename functions
+- Renaming of functions
-- Correct function arguments
+- Correction of function arguments
-- Include source file and line number information in comments
+- Documentation of source file names and line numbers in comments
-- Add custom data types to Data Type Manager
+- Integration of custom data types into the Data Type Manager
-- Search for strings within the binary
+- Capability to search for strings within the binary

-Please see the attached image.
+Refer to the images below for a visual demonstration.

 <img src="img/demo.png">

 <img src="img/demo.gif">

 ## Usage
-1. Download the release
+1. Download the latest release
 2. Launch Ghidra
-3. Navigate to `File -> Install Extensions... -> Add extension -> Select zip file`
+3. Go to `File -> Install Extensions... -> Add extension -> Select zip file`
-4. Check the checkbox for `GolangAnalyzerExtension`
+4. Enable the `GolangAnalyzerExtension` by checking its checkbox
-5. Restart Ghidra
+5. Restart Ghidra to apply changes
-6. Analyze your Golang binary
+6. Begin analyzing your Golang binary